KU-Blockchain/KUBI-DAO/README.md

 The KU Blockchain Institute DAO is a decentralized autonomous organization focused on providing a platform for its members to contribute and participate in various tasks, events, and voting.

+Students can verify there participation in clubs and show employers how much they truly accomplished.

 This README outlines the key features of the DAO, the hybrid tokenomics model, and instructions on how to join.

 ## Key Features